santirodriguezaffonso/santirodriguezaffonso/README.md

 I started looking for information about different technologies, and I decided on a position that intrigued me from the beginning “iOS Developer” –I’m a great Apple fan, his software and hardware–.

 Finally in 2022, with a great desire to learn, I began to take my first steps to reach my goal, to become an iOS developer.
-Currently, I’m doing an intensive training “iOS & Swift Development Bootcamp” in Udemy –programming principles, Swift, UIKit/SwiftUI, architect patterns MVC/MVVM, UI principles, etc–.
+Currently, I’m doing an intensive training “iOS & Swift App Development Bootcamp” in Udemy.
 Giving place to a professional transformation and looking for a road in the IT world